wp-plugins/wordfence/readme.txt

 * Wordfence Security scans check all your files, comments and posts for URL's in Google's Safe Browsing list.
 We are the only plugin to offer this very important security enhancement.
 * Wordfence Security scans do not consume large amounts of your precious bandwidth because all security scans happen on your web server which makes them very fast.
 * Wordfence Security fully supports WordPress Multi-Site which means you can security scan every blog in your Multi-Site installation with one click.
+* Wordfence Security includes Two-Factor authentication, the most secure way to stop brute force attackers in their tracks.

 = Does Wordfence Security support Multi-Site installations? =